platan/tests-execution-chart/README.md

 # Release

-1. `./gradlew createRelease`  - creates a new tag and updates examples in README
+1. `./gradlew createRelease` (or `./gradlew createRelease -Prelease.versionIncrementer=incrementMinor`) - creates a new tag and updates examples in README (but does not commit changes in README)
 2. `git push origin release-[X.X.X]`
-3. `./gradlew clean build publishPlugins`
+3. Prepare `~/.gradle/gradle.properties` and run `./gradlew clean build publishPlugins`
-4. Edit Changelog in README.md and `git commit -m "Document release 0.3.1"`
+4. Edit Changelog in README.md and `git commit -m "Document release [X.X.X]"`

 # Motivation